adamhooper/emergent/editor/README.md

 In one terminal, run `gulp`.
 This will recompile the assets as they change.

-In another terminal, run `supervise index.coffee`.
+In another terminal, run `supervisor index.coffee`.
 This will run the Express server and restart it when any files change.

 Browse to http://localhost:1337 to see the result.